netmanagers/mirth-formula/README.rst

 ``mirth``
 ---------

-Installs the mirth package, and starts the associated mirth service.
+Installs the mirth package and starts the associated mirth service, with the package's default configuration (by calling mirth.install and mirth.service)

 ``mirth.install``
 -----------------